-Table 2-1 Comparison of ARM Compiler 6 compiler command-line options and older versions of ARM Compiler (continued)
+Table 2-1 Comparison of compiler command-line options in ARM Compiler 6 and ARM Compiler 5 (continued)

-Older ARM Compiler option ARM Compiler 6 option Description lower_rwpi,no_lower_rwpi [BETA]-frwpi- lowering,-fno-rwpi- lowering Enables or disables less restrictive C when generating Read- Write Position-Independent (RWPI) code. -M -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. depend -MF Specifies a filename for the makefile dependency rules. depend_format=unix_escaped Dependency file entries use UNIX-style path separators and escapes spaces with $\$.
-This is the default in ARM Compiler 6. depend_target -MT Changes the target name for the makefile dependency rule. ignore_missing_headers -MG Prints dependency lines for header files even if the header files are missing. phony_targets -MP Emits dummy makefile rules. md -MD Creates makefile dependency files, including the system header files.
-In ARM Compiler 5, this is equivalent tomd depend_system_headers. mdno_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -MM Creates a single makefile dependency file, without the system header files.
-In ARM Compiler 5, this is equivalent to -M no_depend_system_headers. -0 -0 Specifies the name of the output file. -Onum -Onum Specifies the level of optimization to be used when compiling source files.
-The default for older compiler versions is -02.
-The default for ARM Compiler 6 is -00. -Ospace -0z / -0s Performs optimizations to reduce image size at the expense of a possible increase in execution time. -Otime Default.
+ARM Compiler 5 option ARM Compiler 6 option Description list_macros -E -dM List all the macros that are defined at the end of the translation unit, including the predefined macros. littleend -mlittle-endian Generates code for little-endian data. lower_ropi,no_lower_ropi -fropi-lowering, - fno-ropi-lowering Enables or disables less restrictive C when generating Read-Only Position-Independent (ROPI) code.
+Note In ARM Compiler 5, whenacps=/ropi is specified,lower_ropi is not switched on by default.
+In ARM Compiler 6, when -fropi is specified, -fropi-lowering is switched on by default. lower_rwpi,no_lower_rwpi -frwpi-lowering, - fno-rwpi-lowering Enables or disables less restrictive C when generating Read-Write Position-Independent (RWPI) code. -M -M Instructs the compiler to produce a list of makefile dependency lines suitable for use by a make utility. md -MD Creates makefile dependency files, including the system header files.
+In ARM Compiler 5, this is equivalent tomddepend_system_headers. mdno_depend_system_headers -MMD Creates makefile dependency files, without the system header files. mm -ММ Creates a single makefile dependency file, without the system header files.
+In ARM Compiler 5, this is equivalent to -M no_depend_system_headers. no_exceptions -fno-exceptions Disables the generation of code needed to support C++ exceptions. -0 -0 Specifies the name of the output file. -Onum -Onum Specifies the level of optimization to be used when compiling source files.
+The default for ARM Compiler 5 is -02.
+The default for ARM Compiler 6 is -00.
+For debug view in ARM Compiler 6, ARM recommends -01 rather than -00 for best trade-off between image size, performance, and debug. -0space -0z / -0s Performs optimizations to reduce image size at the expense of a possible increase in execution time. -Otime This is the default.
 Performs optimizations to reduce execution time at the expense of a possible increase in image size.
 There is no equivalent of the -Otime option.
-ARM Compiler 6 optimizes for execution time by default, unless you specify the -Os or -Oz options. preinclude -include Include the source code of a specified file at the beginning of the compilation. relaxed_ref_def -fcommon Places zero-initialized definitions in a common block. -S -S Outputs the disassembly of the machine code generated by the compiler.
-The output from this option differs between releases.
-Older ARM Compiler versions produce output with armasm syntax while ARM Compiler 6 produces output with GNU syntax.
+ARM Compiler 6 optimizes for execution time by default, unless you specify the -Os or -Oz options. phony_targets -MP Emits dummy makefile rules.